CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

-## Sensitive data encryption and upload (less than 1 GB)
+## Sensitive data encryption and upload (default, less than 100 GB)

-SD Connect allows you to encrypt and upload files directly from your web-browser.
-With the following workflow ayou can automatically encrypt the data with Sensitive Data services public encryption key (**Encrypt files before uplaod: on**).
+SD Connect allows you to encrypt and upload files or folders directly from your web-browser, if they are smaller than 100 GB.
+With the following workflow the file will be **encrypted by default** with the Sensitive Data encryption key.
+In this manner,  encrypted files will be safely stored in SD Connect and can be directly analized using other Sensitive Data services components (for example in your virtual Desktop).
+However, you will not be yet able to decrypt the files after dowload without extra steps which might require our support.
+We are developing a new feature that will simplify the dowload option.

- As this is a simplified workflow, it is designed to allow **easy and safe encryption and automated decryption only using SD Desktop for data analysis or other SD services components**.
-If you are interested in using your own encryption key pair or sharing the data with a collaborator, check [the following paragraph](./crypt4gh_client.md).
+In the meantime, if you are interested to encrypt the data adding also your own encyrption key, in addittion to the defualt encyrption embedded in the user interface, or if you are interested to share the data with your collaborators, check the following paragraph.

+The necessary steps are the following:
-1- To upload data to SD Connect it is sufficient to:

-* click on the **upload** icon in the SD Connect browser window;
+1- To upload folders to SD Connect it is sufficient to use the **drag and drop function**, while to upload files you can  click on the **upload** icon in the SD Connect browser window.

-*  use the **drag and drop function**.

 <img width="570" alt="space in user guide" src="https://user-images.githubusercontent.com/83574067/123925776-e75d3f80-d993-11eb-8c1e-7f77341aa382.png">